PauliusMacernis/Installs/list-of-software-to-install/my-linux-ubuntu.md

 - `flatpak run io.github.seadve.Kooha`
 - While the item is open - right click on the item on the toolbar and pick "Add to Favorites"
 - Test by recording anything to make sure video and audio are ok
+- In case of "No microphone source found", refer to https://github.com/SeaDve/Kooha/issues/177

 And then we go like that: